ecashin/memoradical/README.md

 The extra flag is needed to enable the unstable parts of `web-sys` that provide access to the browser clipboard.

+## Single Tab

+Please avoid using memoradical in multiple tabs in the same browser using the same URL.

+There is only one local storage area for memoradical on a browser visiting a URL where memoradical is served.
+The app keeps you from accidentally losing data by stopping with a fatal error if it detects that another tab has modified the cards after they were loaded.

+In that case, the only functionality available is the copy button, which you can use to copy the data to your clipboard for offline backup and examination.

 ## VsCode

 You can set `rust.rustflags` in your `settings.json`